Alliance for Progress: Rockefeller study

-The major part of the Rockefeller report suggested a reduction of U.S. involvement, "we, in the United States, cannot determine the internal political structure of any other nation".
+A major part of the Rockefeller report suggested a reduction of U.S. involvement, "we, in the United States, cannot determine the internal political structure of any other nation".
 Because there was little the United States should or could do toward changing the political atmosphere in other countries, there was no reason to attempt to use economic aid as a political tool.
 This was the justification to reduce economic aid in Latin America.
 The Rockefeller report called for some aid to continue, but the report recommended creating more effective aid programs.